Pell City High School: Facilities

 The football and soccer teams all play at Pete Rich Stadium and the band performs their halftime show during football games there as well.
 The volleyball and basketball teams all play in the gymnasium located in the Center for Education and Performing Arts, more commonly referred to as the CEPA.
 The Baseball and Softball teams both have their own fields located behind the Jr. High School, and the golf teams play at the Pell City Country Club.

 Clubs

-Pell City High School offers many after and during school clubs.
-Clubs include First Priority, JROTC, FFA, National Beta Club, Key Club, S.A.D.D (Students against Destructive Decisions), FBLA, Skills USA, FCCLA, Scholars Bowl, SGA, FTA, Pelmel yearbook staff, and the school newspaper called the Panther Paw.
+Pell City High School offers many after and during-school clubs.
+Clubs include First Priority, JROTC, FFA, National Beta Club, Key Club, S.A.D.D.
+(Students Against Destructive Decisions), FBLA, Skills USA, FCCLA, Scholars Bowl, SGA, FTA (Future Teachers of America), Yearbook Staff (or Yearbook Club), and the school newspaper called the Panther Paw.

 Music

 Pell City High School has a growing music program.
 The bands consist of a jazz band, percussion ensemble, concert band, symphonic wind ensemble, and a marching band.
 The marching band's name is the Pell City Marching Band of Gold.
 The "Marching Band of Gold" regularly competes on the state band circuit.
 Showchoir (Showstoppers) and Concert Choir compete on the state level.

-Notably, a 2022 PCHS Graduate, Tristen Gressett, made it all the way to top 11 contestants in the popular show, American Idol!